kwhitley/retheme-site/src/routes/about.md

   <title>Kevin R. Whitley - About</title>
 </svelte:head>

-I'm an artist, a developer, a creator, and I want to build a better world.
+I'm an artist, a developer, a creator...

+...and I'm building a better world.

+When not coding/thinking about code, I spend the remainder of my free time relaxing with video games/VR, photography, attempting to "solve" financial markets, or simply traveling around the world with my amazing partner Aimee.